CareEvolution/PublicFHIRDemos/Subscriptions.md

   }
 }
 ```
-that fire when the data set changes = the List change = resources are added or removed from it
+that fires when the data set changes = the List change = resources are added or removed from it
 or any of their associated properties change.

 Subscriptions can be to a specific entry of a data set: